 Free Support for Completing an Advance Directive

 An advance directive is a legal document that allows you to state your wishes for medical care and to appoint a proxy to speak on your behalf in the event that you are unable to communicate.
 Every adult needs an advance directive.
 As a community service, the Coalition to Improve Advanced Care offers free one-on-one assistance to Arlington adults who wish to complete an advance directive.
 Our volunteers are trained and certified to assist in completing either the Virginia Advance Directive form or the Five Wishes form.
 More importantly, they will help you learn how to communicate your wishes with your loved ones and health care providers.
-For more information see Advance Care Planning.
+For more information on forms see Advance Care Planning Resources.